- 139 Zageir Hall

 UNC Asheville continues to be a wonderful academic home for all my professional commitments due to its teaching-focused mission and interdisciplinary approach.
 I was trained in a wide variety of methods within the Graduate Division of Religion at Emory University, namely Sanskrit aesthetics and ethnographic fieldwork, in addition to comparative and embodied forms of analysis.
 As a dance anthropologist, my primary research focuses on a traditionally Hindu storytelling dance tradition that has been adapted to tell stories from Muslim, Buddhist, Christian, and Jain traditions.
 My most recent work examines the incorporation of social and environmental themes, including works that explore refugee experiences, discrimination based on gender and/or sexuality, pollution of earthy elements, and human conflict within this performance genre.

 A complementary research area of interest is in the scholarship of teaching and learning (SoTL).
 I not only love to teach, I also want to create spaces for others to discuss, present and publish what they have discovered in the classroom that enhances student learning.
 In particular, I am invested in highlighting what teaching strategies allows all students to be seen, heard and invited to participate in the learning communities that we create on campus.
-As the newly appointed NEH Professor in the Humanities, I will be facilitating two faculty working groups, the first on SoTL projects connected to the Humanities Program, and a second group on decolonizing and internationalizing curriculums.
+As the NEH Professor in the Humanities, I support program initiatives in SoTL, engaging Eastern Band of Cherokee ways of knowing, and decolonizing and internationalizing curriculums.

 - RELS 200 Introduction to the Study of Religion